by Kim Childs, CPPC

 Research by Kasser and others in the field of Positive Psychology shows that material wealth, beyond meeting basic needs and comforts, does not predict happiness and well-being.
 Time affluence does, as it allows us to relax, pursue and savor pleasures, and nurture the relationships that matter to us.
 Having some unstructured time, or “white space,” in our days also leads to more creativity at home and on the job.

-“We need to be carving out white space in our life, because innovation happens in the white space,” said author and creativity consultant Todd Henry in a recent interview.
+“We need to be carving out white space in our life, because innovation happens in the white space,” said author and creativity consultant Todd Henry in an interview.
 “When we squeeze all the white space out of our lives, we’re not allowing our ideas to marinate.
 We’re not allowing them to breathe.
 We’re not allowing them to emerge into their full potential.”

 It’s the reason that kids need time to simply play, and be.
 Remember how we used to do that?